TrafficGuard/sophia/docs/docs/functions.md

 ## Application registration

 To ensure the all functions have been registered when the application is running, add the function class to the array in `functionRegistry.ts`.
-This is required by the web interface for the function selection list to be complete and for the `npm run functions` command to pre-build all the definitions.
+This is required by the web interface for the function selection list to be complete and for the `npm run functionsSchemas` command to pre-build all the schema.

 See the [Tools/Integrations](integrations.md) page for information on the provided function callable integrations.